Healthy food for the prostate

 Alcohol: It is believed that consumption of alcohol may increase prostate cancer.

 Stimulants: The use of artificial or natural stimulants such as coffee, chocolate or cacao and cola drinks, is not suitable for prostate patients.
 Instead, to increase urination, we recommend the use of suitable medicinal plants.
-(See “Treatment for the prostate” in the listing above)
+(See “Treatment for the prostate” in the listing below)

 More information on postrate disease.